SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 **Releases after Composer support:**

 Increases of minimum requirements are indicated in bold.
+Note that HHVM is only required if you do not use PHP.

 <table>
 	<tr>